a-barletta/a-barletta.github.io/_posts/2024-08-28-Quoting-Grunkle-Stan-(Summer-of-Gravity-Falls).md

 Hi everyone!
 I'm doing another fun little post today because I found a really old document in my files where I wrote down my favorite quotes from _Gravity Falls_ characters and assigned a zodiac sign to each quote.

 I did this a long time ago, back when I still really liked looking at different zodiac sign posts on Pinterest and such.
-No, I do not actually believe any of this.
-Astrology has become so generalized that it’s easy to identify with whatever your horoscope says about you.
+Before you roll your eyes and leave this post, no, I do not actually believe in the generalized Astrology that's vagueness makes it easy to identify with.

-I don’t think your zodiac sign can predict much of anything about one’s personality, and Mercury being in retrograde is literally an optical illusion, just watch [this episode of Star Talk](https://youtu.be/VXQh1xFce7s?si=QADqJKHHPKM_Mty3).
+In fact, I don’t think a zodiac sign can predict much of anything about one’s personality, and Mercury being in retrograde is literally an optical illusion, just watch [this episode of Star Talk](https://youtu.be/VXQh1xFce7s?si=QADqJKHHPKM_Mty3).

 So, in case there was any confusion, this is for fun.
 Don’t take it too seriously.
-I just wanted to compile my favorite Gravity Falls quotes into one place and here it is.
+I just wanted to compile my favorite Gravity Falls quotes into one place and this is the fun spin I put on it.
 It’s healing to laugh at all of the funny lines these characters say–just let yourself laugh.
 <br/>
 <br/>
 <br/>